 The Cardinals success under Bidwill has greatly elevated the team's popularity both locally and nationally.
-Michael oversaw the team's appearance in the groundbreaking Amazon Original series All or Nothing: A Season with the Arizona Cardinals, which chronicled the 2015 Cardinals season from the NFL Draft through the NFC Championship game.
+Michael oversaw the team's appearance in the groundbreaking Amazon Original series All or Nothing: A Season with the Arizona Cardinals, which chronicled the 2015 Cardinals season from the draft through the NFC Championship game.
 Produced by NFL Films, the eightepisode series was awarded the Sports Emmy for Outstanding Serialized Sports Documentary in May of 2017.
 In February of 2018, the Cardinals launched Cardinals Flight Plan, a first-of-itskind documentary series available on Facebook Watch and YouTube that takes fans behind the scenes for an inside look at the team's offseason.
-The first three seasons of Flight Plan (2018-20) garnered over 16 million views between Facebook and YouTube.
-The fourth installment documented the Cardinals recent offseason as the team gears up for the 2021 campaign.
+The first two seasons of Flight Plan (2018-19) garnered over 15 million views between Facebook and Youtube.
+The third installment documented the unique circumstances this offseason as the team gears up for the 2020 campaign.

 IF YOU BUILD IT: Among Michael's most significant accomplishments with the Cardinals was leading the effort that led to the creation of State Farm Stadium.
 The venue has been an integral factor in the transformation of the Cardinals and a catalyst for the franchise's success.
-Prior to the COVID-19 pandemic in 2020 that impacted sporting venues around the world, the team had sold out all 144 games played since the opening of the iconic stadium that has welcomed millions of Cardinals fans.
+The team has sold out all 144 games played since the opening of the iconic stadium that has welcomed millions of Cardinals fans.

-The venue has also given Arizona the opportunity to host three Super Bowls in a 15-year span, some-thing that would have been impossible previously.
-After hosting Super Bowl XLII in 2008, the stadium staged Super Bowl XLIX in 2015 and was awarded Super Bowl LVII to be played on February 12, 2023.
+The venue has also given Arizona the opportunity to host three Super Bowls in a 15-year span, something that would have been impossible previously.
+After hosting Super Bowl XLII in 2008, the stadium staged Super Bowl XLIX in 2015 and was awarded Super Bowl LVII to be played in 2023.
 Super Bowl XLIX and surrounding events delivered an economic impact of \$720 million, the highest for any Super Bowl on record and the largest for any special event in the state of Arizona.

-In addition to those Super Bowls, State Farm Stadium also hosted the second-ever College Football Playoff (CFP) National Championship Game in January of 2015 as well as the NCAA's Men's Basketball Final Four in April of 2017.
+In addition to those Super Bowls, State Farm Stadium also hosted the second-ever College Football Playoff (CFP) National Championship Game in January of 2015 as well as the NCAA's

+Men's Basketball Final Four in April of 2017.
 The Final Four was the first since 1995 held west of Texas and capped an unprecedented run of major sporting events at the stadium.
-That grand slam (Super Bowl XLIX, 2015 Pro Bowl, CFP Championship, and Final Four) poured \$1.3 billion into the Valley's economy according to a study completed by the Seidman Research Institute, W.P.
+That grand slam (Super Bowl XLIX, 2015 Pro Bowl, CFP Championship, and Final Four) poured \$1.3 billion into the Valley's economy according to a study by the Seidman Research Institute, W.P.
 Carey School of Business at Arizona State University.